Best Crypto Portfolio Tracker 2026: A Criteria Framework, Not a Ranking

 - Jurisdiction tax handling (cost-basis methods);

-Feature count is a weak signal — the tools optimise for different jobs, so more features ≠ better for your job.
+Feature count is a weak signal.
+The tools optimise for different jobs, so more features does not mean a better fit for your job.

 Step 3: the tax axis is separate

-A tax-and-accounting tool is not a tracker rival — it is a different axis (see tracker vs tax software).
+A tax-and-accounting tool is not a tracker rival; it is a different axis (see tracker vs tax software).
 Trackers answer "how is it doing"; the tax layer answers "what is legally reportable, on what jurisdiction method."
-You add it when you need defensible, filing-ready numbers (and, for companies, books + FEC) — typically alongside a tracker, not instead of one.
+You add it when you need defensible, filing-ready numbers (and, for companies, books plus FEC), typically alongside a tracker rather than instead of one.

 The realistic setup

 One tool rarely does every job best.
-The realistic expectation is a primary tool for your main job (visibility / DeFi / privacy) plus a complementary tax-and-accounting layer for the reportable result.
-That is not a compromise — it is matching two different jobs to the tools built for each.
+The realistic expectation is a primary tool for your main job (visibility, DeFi, or privacy) plus a complementary tax-and-accounting layer for the reportable result.
+That is not a compromise; it is matching two different jobs to the tools built for each.

 Practical guidance